Greg Inglis: 2019

 On 14 January, Inglis was handed an 18-month good behaviour bond at Downing Centre local court in relation to being charged with drink driving back in October 2018.

 On 15 April 2019, Inglis announced his immediate retirement from the NRL.

 On 30 August 2019, Inglis was announced at centre in the Queensland Maroons Team of the Decade.

 2020

 On 19 May 2020, it was announced Inglis would come out of retirement to play for Super League side Warrington in 2021.
 He signed an initial one-year contract to keep him at the club until the end of the 2021 Super League Season.

 2021

 In round 5 of the 2021 Super League season, Inglis made his debut for Warrington and scored a try in the club's 50-26 victory over Hull KR.
 After just three appearances for Warrington, Inglis badly tore his hamstring and agreed in July 2021 to mutually terminate his playing contract, staying on at the club as a volunteer in a mentoring role until the end of the 2021 season.

+Hall of Fame

+In August 2024, the National Rugby League announced that Inglis was an inductee into the National Rugby League Hall of Fame.
+Inglis, who was ascribed Hall of Fame number 125, was amongst eleven male players in the 2024 Class.